Blubito-Academy/learning-path/Frontend-path.md

 ### 📘 CSS Advanced
-**🤝 What we exepct from you to know and understand**
+**🤝 What we expect you to know and understand**
 - SASS
 - CSS Variables
 - `.module` usage (CSS/SASS modules)
-- structure and reusage of code
+- structure and reuse of code
 - Conventions
   - BEM CSS
   - CUBE CSS